romanwerpachowski/ML/docs/index.md

 ```

 (requires `doxygen` and `graphviz` to be installed).
 The documentation will be written to
 `ML/docs/html` subdirectory.
-A pre-built version of this documentation for the current release
+A pre-built version of this documentation for the current HEAD version
 is [here](html/index.html).

 ## Python extension